sjlu/Put.io-Manager/README.md

 You probably want to automate your downloads with [Put.io](http://put.io).
 To do so, you can use this awesome tool called [showRSS](http://showrss.karmorra.info/).
 Add the RSS feed to your account and it'll do the rest.

+## Requests & Issues

+Any requests or issues should go into the [issue tracker](https://github.com/sjlu/Put.io-Manager/issues).
+All suggestions are welcome as this is not a fully speced or completed project yet.

 ## License

 MIT.